 The Firm advises clients on both litigious and non-litigious tax issues.
 On litigious issues, the Firm represents several multinational companies, mostly before the Bureau of Internal Revenue and the Court of Tax Appeals on tax refund issues and deficiency assessments.

-- Representing a client before the Court of Tax Appeals involving its clam for refund of erroneously capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;
+- Representing a client before the Court of Tax Appeals involving its claim for refund of erroneously paid capital gains taxes worth USD 33 million in relation to a novel tax issue on mergers and the doctrine of further control;

 - Handling a tax assessment case for a Fortune 500 cement manufacturing company involving a USD 40 million tax assessment before the Bureau of Internal Revenue.
 The assessment involved the imposition of deficiency income tax, VAT, withholding tax, excise tax and documentary stamp tax;